kaz-utashiro/greple/README.md

     If the file name is followed by `[index]` string, it is treated as specified by `--select` option.
 Next two commands are equivalent.

-        greple -f pattern_file'[1,5:7]'
+        greple -f pattern_file'[2,7:9]'

-        greple -f pattern_file --select 1,5:7
+        greple -f pattern_file --select 2,7:9

     See [App::Greple::subst](https://metacpan.org/pod/App%3A%3AGreple%3A%3Asubst) module.

 - **--select**=_index_

-    When you want to choose specific pattern in the pattern file provided by `-f` option, use `--select` option.  _index_ is number list separated by comma (,) character and each number is interpreted by [Getopt::EX::Numbers](https://metacpan.org/pod/Getopt%3A%3AEX%3A%3ANumbers) module.
+    When you want to choose specific line in the pattern file provided by `-f` option, use `--select` option.  _index_ is number list separated by comma (,) character and each number is interpreted by [Getopt::EX::Numbers](https://metacpan.org/pod/Getopt%3A%3AEX%3A%3ANumbers) module.
 Take a look at the module document for detail.

-    Next command use 1st and 5,6,7th pattern in the file.
+    Next command use 2nd and 7,8,9th lines in the pattern file.

-        greple -f pattern_file --select 1,5:7
+        greple -f pattern_file --select 2,7:9

 ## STYLES